Circuit City: As Circuit City Stores (1984–2009)

 In April 2004, Circuit City announced its purchase of Canadian retailer InterTAN.
 Circuit City paid approximately US$284 million for InterTAN's 980 stores, which operated in Canada under the trade names RadioShack, Rogers Plus, and Battery Plus.
 Chairman and CEO Alan McCollough believed these existing small-format stores provided an easy entry into Canada, a country where Best Buy had been expanding.
 RadioShack sued InterTan in April 2004 over the branding use of RadioShack in Canada.
 Circuit City lost the lawsuit and all Canadian locations were renamed The Source by Circuit City in 2005.
 These stores were sold to Bell Canada and continue to operate.

 In 2007, a new 20000 sqft store format was introduced as "The City" and designed to eliminate previously under-utilized space.
 The smaller format gave the company greater flexibility to enter new markets and backfill existing ones.
 Most new store openings in 2008 used this new store format.

 On February 8, 2007, Circuit City announced that it planned to close seven domestic Superstores and a Kentucky distribution center to cut costs and improve its financial performance.
 News reports also mention that 62 stores in Canada were to close.

 Circuit City announced on February 23, 2007, that its chief financial officer, Michael Foss, would leave the company.
-This unsettled investors and analysts concerned about management turnover.
-"This represents the third departure of a senior executive in the past six months, and the second departure of a top-five executive in the past month" said Goldman Sachs analyst Matthew Fassler in a client note.
+This unsettled investors and analysts, who were concerned about management turnover.
+"This represents the third departure of a senior executive in he past six months, and the second departure of a top-five executive in the past month", said Goldman Sachs analyst Matthew Fassler in a client note.
 Chief Executive Officer Phil Schoonover's "hand-picked team is turning over faster than we would like to see in a turnaround situation."

 In 2007, the starting wage for new employees was dropped from $8.75 an hour down to $7.40 an hour ($6.55 being the federal minimum wage at the time).
-In a press release on March 28, 2007, Circuit City announced that in a "wage management" decision in order to cut costs, it had laid off approximately 3400 better-paid associates and would re-staff the positions at the lower market-based salaries.
+In a press release on March 28, 2007, Circuit City announced that in a "wage management" decision, it had laid off approximately 3400 better-paid associates and would re-staff the positions at the lower market-based salaries.
 Laid-off associates were provided severance and offered a chance to be re-hired after ten weeks at prevailing wages.
 The Washington Post reported interviews with management concerning the firings.
 The Post later reported in May 2007 that the layoffs, and consequent loss of experienced sales staff, appeared to be "backfiring" and resulting in slower sales.